 The above about the Spearman correlation being a Pearson correlation of ranks is true when there are no ties among the scores on either variable, things are a bit more complicated when, as there often are for OM data, ties in the data.
 However, this is getting a bit beyond the level we need outside rather academically pedantic research publications!

-At some point: online form into which you can upload data and get the scattergram for the data and correlation coefficients with the confidence interval around that observed value.
+At some point I hope to add another shiny app into which you can upload data and get the scattergram for the data and correlation coefficients with the confidence interval around that observed value.

 Tweaked to add link to shiny app 27.xi.23.